 The ERM is an accounting method used to track certain differences between actual power supply costs, net of wholesale sales and sales of fuel, and the amount included in base retail rates for our Washington customers.
-Under the ERM, we make an annual filing on or before April 1 of each year to provide the opportunity for the WUTC staff and other interested parties to review the prudence of and audit the ERM deferred power cost transactions for the prior calendar year.
 See the 2021 Form 10-K for a full discussion of the mechanics of the ERM and the various customer/Company sharing bands.
-Total net deferred power costs under the ERM were liabilities of \$6.6 million and \$11.9 million as of June 30, 2022 and December 31, 2021, respectively.
+Total net deferred power costs under the ERM were liabilities of \$1.5 million and \$11.9 million as of September 30, 2022 and December 31, 2021, respectively.
 These deferred power cost balances represent amounts due to customers.
 Pursuant to WUTC requirements, should the cumulative deferral balance exceed \$30 million in the rebate or surcharge direction, we must make a filing with the WUTC to adjust customer rates to either return the balance to customers or recover the balance from customers.

 We have a PCA mechanism in Idaho that allows us to modify electric rates on October 1 of each year with IPUC approval.
 Under the PCA mechanism, we defer 90 percent of the difference between certain actual net power supply expenses and the amount included in base retail rates for our Idaho customers.
 The October 1 rate adjustments recover or rebate power supply costs deferred during the preceding July-June twelve-month period.
-Total net power supply costs deferred under the PCA mechanism were assets of \$6.4 million and \$10.8 million as of June 30, 2022 and December 31, 2021, respectively.
+Total net power supply costs deferred under the PCA mechanism were assets of \$3.6 million and \$10.8 million as of September 30, 2022 and December 31, 2021, respectively.
 These deferred power cost balances represent amounts due from customers.